nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 kubectl auth can-i --as=system:serviceaccount:default:default create jobs -n default
 ```

-If the output from the above command is yes, then you are all good to go.
-However, if the output is no, then we need to create a rolebinding to grant the default user appropriate permissions.
-We can achieve this by running the following command:
+If the output from the above command is `yes`, then you are all good to go.
+However, if the output is `no`, then you will need to create a role binding to grant the default user appropriate permissions.
+You can achieve this by running the following command:

 ```bash
 kubectl create rolebinding admin-namespace-default-new --clusterrole=admin --serviceaccount=default:default --namespace=default
 ```

-This command will assign the admin role to our default serviceaccount in the namespace `default`.
-Check out kubernetes [RBAC authorization page](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to learn how to create more granular role and permission assignments.
+This command will assign the admin role to your default service account in the namespace `default`.
+Check out Kubernetes [RBAC authorization page](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to learn how to create more granular role and permission assignments.

-We can run the `kubectl auth can-i --as=system:serviceaccount:default:default create jobs -n default` again and this time the output should be yes.
+You can run the `kubectl auth can-i --as=system:serviceaccount:default:default create jobs -n default` again and this time the output should be `yes`.

 ## Starting Required Deployments